Babyproofing the House

 Like most parenting decisions, deciding what – and how much – to baby proof is a family decision and there isn’t a right or wrong answer.
 While some parents invest in hiring professional baby proofers, others do little to nothing and choose to depend on oversight.

-Here are a handful of baby proofing tips that have worked for parents at the Lansinoh office:
+Here are a handful tips for babyproofing the house that have worked for parents at the Lansinoh office:

 - Potted plants on the floor and cleaning supplies in the kitchen are baby magnets, as are electrical outlets!
 Make sure electrical outlets are covered, and cupboards with any cleaning supplies – like the ones in bathrooms and kitchens – are closed and secured.